- About Us

 Parker School is a non-profit, college-preparatory independent day school fully accredited by the National Association of Independent Schools (NAIS) and the Western Association of Schools and Colleges (WASC).
 Established in 1976 by community leaders, Parker School has been an important community resource for education, dedicated to serving a diverse student body for four decades.

-Parker began as a ninth through twelfth grade high school.
-Middle school grades seven and eight were added in 1977, and for a time, the entire middle school was located in the Annex building next to Barbara Hall.
+Parker began as a ninth through twelfth-grade high school.
+Middle school grades seven and eight were added in 1977, and for a time, the entire middle school was located in the Annex building next to Kahilu Hall.
 A sixth grade came and went before being added permanently in 2004, and a lower school was established for kindergarten through fifth grade in 2005.

-Today, Parker School is thriving and serves 337 kindergarten through twelfth grade students.
+Today, Parker School is thriving and serves more than 300 kindergarten through twelfth-grade students.
 The school has sustained its commitment to maintaining tuition at a reasonable level and providing tuition assistance to students in need (currently nearly 50% of the student body).
-The guiding values at Parker are excellence, integrity and compassion, and students enjoy: a rigorous academic program; hands-on experiential learning; an excellent arts program; leadership opportunities; exciting extra-curricular activities such as debate, athletics, drama and dance; opportunities for hands-on community service; a nurturing atmosphere; and a true sense of ‘ohana, extended family.
-In 2003, the Zero Tolerance Policy on drugs and alcohol was established to ensure a healthy and safe learning environment.
+The guiding values at Parker are excellence, integrity, and compassion, and students enjoy: a rigorous academic program; hands-on experiential learning; an excellent arts program; leadership opportunities; exciting extra-curricular activities such as debate, athletics, drama, and dance; opportunities for hands-on community service; a nurturing atmosphere; and a true sense of ‘ohana, extended family.

 Some examples of Parker School successes include:

-- 17 students recognized by the National Merit Scholarship Program in the last five years, including five Finalists
+- 19 students recognized by the National Merit Scholarship Program in the last nine years, including five Finalists, four semifinalists, and ten commended students.

-- two years in a row Parker Athletics earned first place honors by HMSA’s Kaimana Awards for achievements in athletics, academics, sportsmanship, healthy activities and community service
+- 1st place honors six years in a row by Parker Athletics in HMSA’s Kaimana Awards for achievements in athletics, academics, sportsmanship, healthy activities, and community service

-- students in grades K-12 raised over four tons of food for local food banks at Thanksgiving time five years in a row
+- students in grades K-12 raised over four tons of food for local food banks at Thanksgiving time for the last ten years

 Parker graduates go on to attend a wide range of four-year colleges or universities across the United States and abroad.
 Each year, more students are accepted into Ivy League and other top schools such as: Stanford; University of California, Berkeley; Harvard; Yale; Dartmouth; Duke; Massachusetts Institute of Technology (MIT); Brown; Wesleyan; Bennington College; Sarah Lawrence College; Pomona; Cornell; Haverford College; New York University; and Tufts.